-1. A completed and signed Application for Admission.

-2. A non-refundable application fee of \$40 (US currency).
-The application fee is waived for alumni of St. Thomas University.

-3. Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred.
-To utilize VA benefits, veterans are required to submit transcripts from each institution attended.

-4. Two letters of recommendation or completed recommendation forms.
-(Letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions).

-5. A personal statement describing one's goals in pursuing a MA in Criminal justice.

-6. All graduate applicants who have an undergraduate GPA of less than 3.0. will be required to take a writing skills course in addition to the 36 credits needed for the MA in Criminal Justice.

-7. All foreign applicants must demonstrate proficiency in the English language.
+- 1. A completed and signed Application for Admission. - 2.
+A non-refundable application fee of \$40 (US currency).
+The application fee is waived for alumni of St. Thomas University. - 3.
+Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred.
+To utilize VA benefits, veterans are required to submit transcripts from each institution attended. - Two letters of recommendation or completed recommendation forms.
+(Letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions). - A personal statement describing one's goals in pursuing a MA in Criminal justice. - All graduate applicants who have an undergraduate GPA of less than 3.0. will be required to take a writing skills course in addition to the 36 credits needed for the MA in Criminal Justice. - All foreign applicants must demonstrate proficiency in the English language.
 Standard testing generally used for this purpose by St. Thomas University will apply.

 SPECIFIC ADMISSION REQUIREMENTS FOR THE MA IN CRIMINAL JUSTICE: In addition to these general admission requirements, an applicant to this program must participate in a personal interview with one or more members of the program team.
 Application for admissions materials are available from the Graduate Admissions Office.

-COURSE REQUIREMENTS 36 Credits

-Require ed Cor e Courses 24 credits

-CJA 630 Juvenile Crime and Justice

-CJA 650 Advanced Criminology

-CJA 651 Quantitative Research Methods in Criminology and Cr iminal Justice

-CJA 652 Qualitative Research Methods in Criminology and Crir ninal Justice

-CJA 660 Advanced Criminological Theory

-CJA 766 Legal Aspects for Criminal Justice Administration

-CJA 775 International and Comparative Criminal Law and Just ice Systems

-CJA 776 Professionalism, Ethics, and Criminal Justice; A Capst one course

-Reau ired S pecialization Courses 12 credits

-CJA 710 Globalization and Terrorism
+Requi red Core Courses 24 credi CJA 630 Juvenile Crime and Justice CJA 650 Advanced Criminology CJA 651 Quantitative Research Methods in Criminology and Criminal Justice CJA 652 Qualitative Research Methods in Criminology and Criminal Justice CJA 660 Advanced Criminological Theory CJA 766 Legal Aspects for Criminal Justice Administration CJA 775 International and Comparative Criminal Law and Justice Systems CJA 776 Professionalism, Ethics, and Criminal Justice; A Capstone course